johnmyleswhite/JAGSIntro/slides.md

 * Code in a probabilistic programming languages specifies a model, not a use case
 * A single model specification can be reused in many contexts:
 	* Monte Carlo simulations
-	* Maximum likelihood estimation
+	* Maximum A Posteriori (MAP) estimation
-	* Sampling from posterior distributions
+	* Sampling from a posterior distribution

 ---